 All instructions and official communications shall follow the organizational structure as determined by the proponent.
-Based on the adopted structure, it is essential that the responsibilities outlined be assigned to specific parties with adequate capacity and experience required to implement the EMP.
+Based on the adopted structure, it is essential that the responsibilities outlined be assigned to specific portfolios / people with adequate capacity.

 3.3 Disciplinary Actions